-The information below is about the use of UVADEX® (methoxsalen) Sterile Solution with the THERAKOS® CELLEX® Photopheresis System for the treatment of skin conditions associated with Cutaneous T-Cell Lymphoma (CTCL).
+The following information is about the use of UVADEX® (methoxsalen) Sterile Solution with the THERAKOS® UVAR XTS® or THERAKOS CELLEX® Photopheresis Systems for the treatment of skin conditions associated with Cutaneous T-Cell Lymphoma (CTCL).
+This information does not take the place of talking with your healthcare professional.
 It is recommended that you discuss the therapy and your conditions with your doctor.